peri044/RL/docs/guides/dapo.md

 ## Dynamic Sampling

 Standard GRPO trains on all generated responses, even when they have identical rewards (zero gradient signal) within a prompt group of generations.
 Dynamic sampling filters to keep only groups with diverse rewards (`std > 0`), and accumulates them across batches until reaching the target batch size.
+Dynamic sampling can be enabled by setting `use_dynamic_sampling=True` in your configuration.
 For implementation details, see the [`dynamic_sampling`](../../nemo_rl/algorithms/grpo.py) function.

 **Algorithm**: For each training step: